CBA Annual Access to Information and Privacy Law Symposium

 Privacy Law Chair Deirdre L. Wade, Q.C., of Cox and Palmer, looks at the 5th Annual Access to Information and Privacy Law Symposium.
 The theme was adapting to the rapid pace of technological change and determining what our organizations need to do to stay safe and compliant.

-The National Privacy and Access Law Section has a listserv which you are encouraged to join.
+The CBA Privacy and Access Law Section has a listserv which you are encouraged to join.

 A listserv is a discussion group that comes to you through your e-mail!
 Listservs, or e-mail lists, allow you to interact with many people simultaneously and are a convenient way for members to share information, pass on client referrals, and to ask or answer questions.